 - The Disgaea character creation/reincarnation screen also "spoils" the existence of class tiers once you start unlocking them, though the levels needed for each tier to unlock varies with each class, and there are certain classes that don't unlock unless you meet special requirements.
-Ditto Makai Kingdom.
+Same with Makai Kingdom.

 - In Phantom Brave, however, character creation occurs on a Ring Menu where new choices expand the ring.

-- In Planescape: Torment, the first time the player meets a future member of the party, an entry about him/her appears in the journal (in a specific "Party members" section).
+- In Planescape: Torment, the first time the player meets a future member of the party, an entry about him/her appears in the journal, in the "Party members" section.
 It is a kind of spoiler, because some of them join the player's party late after the first meeting.

 - In Neverwinter Nights 2, in the first area you visit outside of your Doomed Hometown — the road to some seemingly-unimportant swamp ruins — the minimap reads "The Mere of Dead Men".
 Now, the player character knows the apt name of the creepy swamp their home village is built on, but the player isn't supposed to know that yet.
 Also, one of the initially greyed-out prestige classes is Neverwinter Nine, potentially spoiling the offer Lord Nasher makes to you much later in the game.